 Come and join us for this family fishing experience!
 Go to the Accessible Trail parking lot at 40 Asbury Street (left turn just inside the park gates past the old gray farm house) for a FREE drop-in program for ages 6+.
 Follow the trail fishing signs for a short walk to the fishing spot.
 Learn how to fish, what fish live in the Ipswich River, and how to catch and release responsibly.
 No experience or license required.

 Events that include exploration

-In every kind of weather, our favorite thing is to head outdoors to our spectacular local habitats!
-Each nature exploration will focus on the importance of a sense of place as we explore the ecology, sights, and sounds of our natural landscape.
+In every kind of weather, we love to head outdoors to our spectacular local habitats, so join us for one, two, or more of these nature explorations!
+Each one will focus on the importance of a sense of place as we explore the ecology, sights, and sounds of our natural landscape.
 Wildlife, local and migrating birds, collecting techniques, and environmental awareness will be presented in a fun, energetic format that adults and children alike will enjoy.
-In this session, particitpants will explore the trails of Woodsom Farms with naturalists from Joppa Flats Education Center! .

 Join a ranger for a tour of a beautiful spot that few people visit: Nelson Island.
 If we’re lucky, we might catch a glimpse of a nesting osprey.
 Learn about the history of this little known refuge jewel.
 If weather and tide permits, we’ll take a very short walk along the marsh.
 (Muddy, wet areas are possible so rubber boots are recommended.)
 Consider bringing binoculars and/or a camera. *Please note: Those who call and leave messages after hours, your registration is not confirmed until you receive a confirmation call from a refuge staff member.